commonsmachinery/mediagoblin/docs/source/siteadmin/codebase.rst

     |- user_dev/                 # sessions, etc

-As you can see, all the code for GNU MediaGoblin is in the ``mediagoblin`` directory.

-Here are some interesting files and what they do:
+Within the source directory, the following three files contain key components of the package:

+``routing.py``
-:routing.py: maps url paths to views
+   Maps url paths to views

-:views.py:   views handle http requests
+``views.py``
+   Handles http requests.

+``models.py``
-:models.py:  holds the sqlalchemy schemas---these are the data structures
+   Holds the data model for SQLalchemy.
+These are all of the MediaGoblin data structures.
-             we're working with

-You'll notice that there are several sub-directories: tests, templates, auth, submit, ...
+There are several sub-directories of ``mediagoblin/``: tests, templates, auth, submit, and so forth.
+While you can discover the purpose of these modules from reading the code itself, in general:

-``tests`` holds the unit test code.
+- ``tests`` holds code for the unit tests.

-``templates`` holds all the templates for the output.
+- ``templates`` holds all the templates for the output.

-``auth`` and ``submit`` are modules that enacpsulate authentication and media item submission.
-If you look in these directories, you'll see they have their own ``routing.py``, ``view.py``, and ``models.py`` in addition to some other code.
+- ``auth`` and ``submit`` are modules that enacpsulate authentication and media item submission.

+If you look in most of these directories, you'll see they have their own ``routing.py``, ``view.py``, and ``models.py`` files in addition to other code.